 Unexpectedly, we come to the Pagoda Forest, a graveyard for Buddhist dignitaries through the ages.
 On average, the pagodas are less than 15 meters (about 49 feet) high.
 The layer and the shape of a pagoda depend on many factors, such as one's Buddhist status, attainment and prestige during his lifetime.
 The Pagoda Forest here is the largest of China's pagoda complexes.

-Outside the temple we continue walking to the northwest, and then we will take a look at two monasteries, named the Ancestor's Monastery and the Second Ancestor's Monastery.
+Outside the Shaolin Temple we continue walking to the northwest, and then we will take a look at two monasteries, named the Ancestor's Monastery and the Second Ancestor's Monastery.
 The first monastery is built by a Dharma's disciple to commemorate Dharma's

 The cave we see next is the Dharma Cave.
 In this cave Dharma patiently faced the wall and meditated for 9 years.
 Finally, he reached the immortal spiritual state and created the Buddhist Zen.
 The cave is seven meters deep (about 23 feet) and three meters high (about 9.8 feet).
 Many stone inscriptions are carved on both its sides.
 There is a Meditating Stone in the cave.
 It is said Dharma's shadow was reflected upon the stone and embedded on it because of the long time of his meditation facing the wall.
 Unfortunately the stone was ruined during the war.